 Boleskine House (or what’s left of it) is located on a quiet, leafy hillside near Loch Ness.
 It’s the sort of hillside where no one would hear you scream.
 The house was once the home of occultist Aleister Crowley, who came to be known as “the wickedest man in the world”.
 Boleskine has been damaged by a number of fires over the years, including one earlier this year.
 Weirdly, the house is said to have been built on the site of a medieval church that caught fire, killing the congregation inside.

-Crowley used his secluded Highland home to practice magick rituals.
+Crowley used his secluded Highland home to practise magick rituals.
 In one particularly lengthy and complex ritual he’s believed to have summonsed terrifying, otherworldly creatures, before hastily leaving Boleskine and the demons behind.

 One hundred years later, the house is still viewed with fear and suspicion.

 Could Crowley’s demons still be roaming free at Boleskine House?

 Who’d be daft enough to find out?